jlevy/the-art-of-command-line/README.md

 - Use `pgrep` and `pkill` to find or signal processes by name (`-f` is helpful).

+- Use `xkill` to kill the window that made no response.

 - Know the various signals you can send processes.
 For example, to suspend a process, use `kill -STOP [pid]`.
 For the full list, see `man 7 signal`

 - Use `nohup` or `disown` if you want a background process to keep running forever.